 - Design new technologies or methods for monitoring the atmosphere, maintaining air quality, and minimizing the human impact on the environment and biodiversity.
 Explain how the cycling of matter has affected life on Earth.

 - Provide evidence of global warming and compare natural and human activities that influence air quality and the impact of those changes.
 Propose sustainable solutions to reduce pollution.

 Teaching a group of students to write compelling questions can be the most challenging part of the process.
-The checklist below offers some guidance.
+This checklist offers some guidance.
 Remind groups that they need your approval before moving to the next step.